jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 Use **raspberry** for the **RPi0**, **RPi0-W** or the original **CM**.

-There is a new **raspberrypi3** MACHINE option with `[pyro]`, but I recommend you stick with using **raspberrypi2** for MACHINE.
-Nothing is lost.

-Similarly, use **raspberrypi** for the **RPI0-W**.

-You can only build for one type of MACHINE at a time because of the different instruction sets.
+You can only build for one type of **MACHINE** at a time because of the different CPUs.

 ##### TMPDIR

 This is where temporary build files and the final build binaries will end up.
-Expect to use at least 50GB.
-You probably want at least 80GB available.
+Expect to use at least **50GB**.

-The default location is in the `build` directory, in this example `~/rpi/build/tmp`.
+The default location is under the **build** directory, in this example **~/rpi/build/tmp**.

 If you specify an alternate location as I do in the example conf file make sure the directory is writable by the user running the build.